Museum Reich der Kristalle

 The Museum Reich der Kristalle is the publicly accessible part of the Mineralogischen Staatssammlung (State Mineralogical Collection) of Munich, Germany.
+It features explanations of mineralogical and crystallographic terms using models.
+It also showcases minerals local to Bavaria.
+The museum has a few small displays as well as a showroom which hosts special exhibitions.

 Description

 Part of the Staatliche Naturwissenschaftliche Sammlungen Bayerns, the Museum is part of the arts-complex on the former site of the Türkenkaserne barracks.